MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 ![](https://cdn-images-1.medium.com/max/1600/1*3YLeDlOvASyEKTnKR0t8VQ.png)

-Astronomy is peering out into space to see what’s there, cosmology is weaving together a story to explain what it is, where it came from, and where it’s going.
+Astronomy is peering out into space to see what's there, cosmology is weaving together a story to explain what it is, where it came from, and where it's going.

 While all evidence of cosmology plays a role in this tapestry, the CMBR may well be at the center when it comes to understanding the deep past and ultimate fate of the universe.